 Knowing how to clean fake plants helps reduce the amount of dust and allergens in your home’s air while preserving the beauty of these decorative touches.

 For those who don’t have a green thumb, plastic and silk plants or flowers can soften a room’s look and add a colorful touch.
 These days, artificial arrangements are so well-made that it’s often difficult to tell them apart from the real thing — unless they’re covered in layers of dust and grime.
 Fortunately, it’s easy to clean these home accents.

 How To Clean Fake Plants

-4. Silk plants should not be cleaned with water or they will develop spots and their colors may run.
-To clean these arrangements, shake them vigorously to remove as much dust as possible.
-Next, fill a spray bottle with fragrance- and dye-free rubbing alcohol (surgical spirits in the UK).
+Give them a thorough dusting to start.
+Next, fill a spray bottle with a 50/50 mixture of cold water and fragrance- and dye-free rubbing alcohol (surgical spirits in the UK).
 Wrap a towel around the base of the plant to catch drips and very thoroughly spray the foliage.
 Grime will slide off, carrying along any dust with it.
 Use a hair dryer on the cool setting to quickly dry the plant.

 You can add a nice shine to artificial plastic plants by wiping the leaves with a microfiber cloth lightly dampened with furniture polish.

 Use an old toothbrush dipped in rubbing alcohol to remove grime in tight spots.

 Vacuum artificial arrangements safely by slipping an old nylon over your machine’s hose attachment.
 The nylon will allow the vacuum to clean away dust without pulling the decorations apart.